Table of Contents

 Now the question is; how to tell that your canine friend is allergic to chicken?
 There is no rocket science involved in knowing that your dog is carrying an allergy caused by chicken, your canine friend will display some symptoms through which you can tell that he may be suffering from a chicken allergy, or he is flat-out allergic to chicken.
 Some of these symptoms are stated below:

-- Intense itching and even scratching and especially at the face, ears, and feet.
+- Intense itching and even scratching and especially at the face, ears, and feet. (combat with an anti-itch shampoo)

 - Your canine friend will display gastrointestinal problems like diarrhea or vomiting.